ryanpetrello/sdb/README.md

 Automatically Connecting to Breakpoints
 ---------------------------------------

-To simplify remote debugging session management, you can use `rdb-listen` to automatically discover open remote debugging sessions and connect to them:
+To simplify remote debugging session management, you can use `sdb-listen` to automatically discover open remote debugging sessions and connect to them:

 ```
-$ rdb-listen
+$ sdb-listen
 ```

 This will open a Python process that listens for new debugger sessions and